 To teach effectively I did a lot of serious thinking about valid intuitions on which I could draw and erroneous intuitions that I should teach students to overcome.
 I had no idea, of course, but I was laying the foundation for a program of research on judgment under uncertainty. [emphasis mine]

-There is no indication in autobiographical evidence that Kahneman’s research interests were ever influenced by external standards of value.
+There is no indication in autobiographical evidence that Kahneman’s research interests were ever influenced by external standards of importance.
 On the contrary, he consistently followed his intuitions in whatever directions proved intrinsically rewarding.

 It is ironic that Cal chose to build his argument around a narrative about researchers who studied cognitive biases.
-When read with a critical eye his post takes on a bizarre self-referential quality.
-The evident cognitive dissonance is striking.
+When read with a critical eye his post takes on a self-referential quality.
+His cognitive dissonance is evident.
 Case in point: Cal subtitles the first section of his post “The Five Year Eureka Moment”, despite his own admission that the eureka moment occurred up front – an intuitive insight drawn from a “small observation“.
 He may have intended this as a play on words, but even so it misrepresents the reality.

 Similarly, he downplays obvious contradictory evidence: